DC and AC Electricity Resources

 Utility frequency - Wikipedia

-Guide to International Travel With Electrical Appliances - Good information from Lewis N. Clark
+Guide to International Travel With Electric Appliances - Good information from Lewis N. Clark

 World Electricity Standards - Plug and socket types